TickTeam/guide-tt/ticktick_web_app/how_to_change_order_of_tasks.md

 2.Select a list first and click the “View” icon.

-3.Then, you can choose to sort tasks by due dates, by title, by order, by priority, and by assignee (shared lists only).
+3.Then, you can sort tasks by due dates, by title, by order, by priority, or by assignee (shared lists only).

-If you choose “by title”, tasks will be ordered alphabetically.
+If you select “by title”, tasks will be ordered alphabetically.
 If you choose “by order”, you can manually drag tasks to change their order.

 ![](../images/websort.png)